DaGooseYT/ATM328-ASM/README.md

 # ATM328-ASM
-A custom bootloader designed specifically for the ATmega328p microcontroller, with standard IPS/SPI programming interface support.<br />
+A custom bootloader designed specifically for the ATmega328p microcontroller, with SPI programming interface support.<br />
 **This implementation has not been fully tested for confirmed functionality.**

 ## Features